groupme-js/GroupMeCommunityDocs/emoji.md

+---
+title: "GroupMe Powerups"
+description: "Learn how to interact with GroupMe's Emoji Powerup system via the API."
+---

 # Emoji Packs (PowerUps)

 GroupMe allows users to send special non-standard (non-Unicode) emoji.
 They're basically just small inline images.
 These emojis are also known as Powerups.